- About

 Profile

-Dr. Thomas has taught health policy, qualitative methods, oncology nursing, instrumentation, and community health to undergraduate and graduate students.
+Dr. Thomas teaches health policy, mixed methods research procedures, qualitative methods, oncology nursing, instrumentation, and community health to undergraduate and graduate students.

 Clinical Emphasis